charlesliudev/EduMaster/README.md

 and other financial managers often have very tedious expense management tasks that involve monitoring daily company transactions.
 Any software that can make their tasks easier are high in demand, so I wanted to start with an application that is simple but in the field of financial management.

+## User Stories

+- As a user, I want to be able to add a new student and teacher to the database
+- As a user, I want to be able to increase the outstanding tuition fees due for the student
+- As a user, I want to be able to increase the outstanding salaries due to teachers
+- As a user, I want to be able to pay off the outstanding salaries to teachers
+- As a user, I want to be able to write off the outstanding tuition from students when paid
+- As a user, I want to be able to select a student and view their tuition history
+- As a user, I want to be able to select a teacher and view their salary history
+- As a user, I want to be able to see an overview of all outstanding incoming and outgoing balances
+- As a user, I want to be able to select a student or teacher and add a course to their profile